guardian/content-api-firehose-client/README.md

 val contentApiFirehoseConsumer: ContentApiFirehoseConsumer = new ContentApiFirehoseConsumer(
     kinesisStreamReaderConfig
-    publicationLogic // Your implementation of `PublicationLogic` - to provide behavior per event type.
+    streamListener // Your implementation of `StreamListener` - to provide behavior per event type.
 )

 ```